cafewill/ios-cocoa-firebase/README.md

 # ios-cocoa-firebase-devel

-This is a simple App for Firebase util (iOS, Cocoa, Objective-C)
+This is a simple App for Firebase util. (iOS, Cocoa, Objective-C)

 ## Features